ifillbrito/idea-make-immutable/README.md

 ## Description
 This plugin makes a class immutable by applying the following changes:

-1. Class modifier `final` is added is not present.
+1. Class modifier `final` is added if not present.
-2. Fields modifier `final` is added is not present.
+2. Fields modifier `final` is added if not present.
 3. Constructor/s visibility changed to `private`.
 The class must have at least one constructor.
 4. Generation of static constructor (method name: `of`) for each private constructor.